 While Voigt often cannot or does not want to resist the attraction of extreme abstraction, he nevertheless respects the clear rules of a 4/4 beat, the three-minute pop song, and last but not least the serial patterns found on industrially produced wallpaper.
 Always driven by a refusal to be categorized, Voigt imbues his body of work with a high degree of complexity, volatility, and ambiguity.

 In September 2019 for the first time ever the city of Cologne has endowed a prize for exceptional achievements in pop music.
 The "Holger Czukay Preis für Popmusik" - named after the legendary bass player of CAN - was given to Wolfgang Voigt for his overall work that has "influenced generations of musicians".

-On 30 October "EARQUAKE – Wolfgang Voigt 1991 – 1999" is set for release.
+On 30 October 2019 "EARQUAKE – Wolfgang Voigt 1991 – 1999" was released digitally.
 For the very first time, EARQUAKE summarises in a chronological order almost all of Wolfgang Voigt’s musical work during the 1990s.
 It contains every single solo-project, the most important compilation-pieces as well as unreleased material.

 EARQUAKE is released in two different versions, available exclusively on KOMPAKT.FM: